 Please note the following when planning a field trip to Monocacy National Battlefield:

-- Restrooms are available only at the visitor center.
+- Restrooms are available only at the Visitor Center and the Thomas Farm.

 - There are picnic areas at the Visitor Center, Gambrill Mill, Thomas Farm, and the Worthington Farm